TyLive52/TyLive52/README.md

 -Hello Everyone!
 My name is Tyler, I am a self taught front-end web developer.
-I am profficient in langues HTML CSS JAVA SCRIPT and some Python.
+I am profficient in HTML CSS JAVA SCRIPT and some Python.
 - 📫 How to reach me ...I posted my email in the profile! you can check out my instagram (really not coding related) "flightschooler" or my twitter which I also posted above!

 <!---